A Rundown of the 7 Shopping Carts You Should Consider for Your E-commerce Campaign

 - Allows preferred Web-hosting provider, giving you more control over your website and the entire platform.

 - Does not offer support if you host on your own server.

 As an open-source e-commerce software, Magento lets you completely customize any aspect of your ecommerce website.
 It’s also a great option if you own or plan to run more than one online store, as you can manage them all from one Magento dashboard.
 This platform is a popular option for enterprises.

 - Offers nearly endless customization options through extensions and themes.

-- Plethora of support resources, including a knowledge base with hundreds of articles and tutorials, community section and videos.
+- A plethora of support resources, including a knowledge base with hundreds of articles and tutorials, community section, and videos.

 What Are Your Business Needs?

 Year after year, the rising competition among online stores increases the expectations that people have around e-commerce platforms.
 By narrowing down our top picks’ strengths and weaknesses you can see where your business fits.